Evil from Within: Machine Learning Backdoors through Hardware Trojans

 \section{Conclusion}

-Our work extends the lively front of adversarial machine learning to a new so far trusted component: hardware acceleration.
-We present a \trojan framework that backdoors a learning model at the lowest system layer during inference.
-All manipulations remain within the hardware, hence, no changes to the model can be observed, defeating existing defenses against backdoor attacks.
-To realize the \trojan, we introduce the concept of a minimal backdoor that requires only a few parameter changes to implant malicious functionality.
-Even after quantization, $30$ changes suffice to inject a backdoor with a trigger success rate of $78.15\%$ and an overall prediction accuracy of $94.42\%$.
-We demonstrate the applicability of this attack by implanting the \trojan into a commercial machine-learning accelerator from Xilinx.
+Our work extends the lively front of adversarial machine learning to a new component: hardware acceleration.
+We investigate the threat of hardware trojans for machine learning and present a programmable trojan framework that backdoors a learning model in hardware during inference.
+All manipulations remain within the hardware and no model changes can be observed, defeating existing defenses.
+To realize the trojan, we expand on the concept of minimal backdoors that require very few parameter changes to implant malicious functionality.
+We demonstrate the applicability of our attack by implanting a trojan in an off-the-shelf accelerator from Xilinx.

-Our work echoes recurring concerns from the hardware security community~\cite{euchips2022,force2005high,euresilience2022}.
-The \trojan attack illustrates that hardware should not be blindly trusted and the integrity of accelerators for machine learning needs to be carefully verified and protected, similar to other security-critical components.
-We urge manufacturers, \ac{IP} vendors, and system integrators alike to pay close attention to this threats, and call on the research community to develop countermeasures that prevent the exploitation of this new class of attacks.
+Despite making strong assumptions on the attacker's capabilities, we expect the required sophistication to be in reach for well-organized adversaries.
+Such supply chain attacks have been a serious concern for many years~\cite{force2005high}, resulting in major investments by governments around the world~\cite{euchips2022,uschips2022}.
+Hence, out trojan attack illustrates that hardware should not be blindly trusted and the integrity of machine-learning accelerators needs to be carefully protected and verified, similar to other security-critical components.
+We urge manufacturers, \ac{IP} vendors, and system integrators alike to pay close attention to these threats, and call on the research community to develop countermeasures to defend against this class of attacks.